 Businesses that practice good inventory management can increase their product turnover, meaning their products are not sitting on shelves for a long period.
-Likewise, poor inventory management can cause a surplus of unwanted goods or frequent outage of items in high-demand.

-4. Get the most out of your supply chain partners.
+4. Get the most out of your supply chain partners

 Inventory management has as much to do with your supply chain partners as it does with your data and order management skills.
-Most brick-and-mortar businesses have a pretty basic supply chain, the flow of good from raw material and production to distribution.
+Most brick-and-mortar businesses have a pretty basic supply chain, the flow of goods from raw material and production to distribution.
 It usually looks like this:

 - Producer — The partner tasked with taking raw material and creating the goods.